IRS stimulus checks: The deadline to get payments by direct deposit is coming soon

 What happens if I miss the deadline?

-According to the IRS, will ramp up paper checks after that date, and those checks will begin arriving in the mail later this month and into June.
+According to the IRS, they will ramp up paper checks after that date, and those checks will begin arriving in the mail later this month and into June.
 Check out the full update here, and good luck!